calpoly-iandunn/csc473/lectures/02-camera.md

 There are two equivalent ways to solve this problem.
 We could stretch the image plane along the horizontal axis by $$ 4/3 $$.

-However, we will eventually by multiplying these view space coordinates by the basis vectors of our camera.
+However, we will eventually be multiplying these view space coordinates by the basis vectors of our camera.
 We can use a "right" basis vector with length $$ 4/3 $$ to account for the aspect ratio at that time.
 If you take a look at any of the `.pov` files for this class, you will notice that the "right" vectors are scaled in this way.